charitywater/activerecord-redshift-adapter/README.md

-activerecord7-redshift-adapter
+activerecord-redshift-adapter
 ==============================

 Amazon Redshift adapter for ActiveRecord 7 (Rails 7).
-I forked the project from https://github.com/kwent/activerecord6-redshift-adapter
+I forked the project from https://github.com/38degrees/activerecord7-redshift-adapter

 Thanks for the auhors.